sebsikora/void_thread_pool/README.md

 Foo a_foo;

+thread_pool.AddJob(std::bind(&Foo::Bar, a_foo));

-thread_pool.AddJob(std::bind(&Foo::Bar, a_foo));		// If we want to pass a class member function, we again use std::bind to encapsulate a
+// If we want to pass a class member function, we again use std::bind to encapsulate a
 // pointer to a member function of the class, followed by an instance of that type.

+thread_pool.AddJob(std::bind(&Foo::Bar, &a_foo));

-// thread_pool.AddJob(std::bind(&Foo::Bar, &a_foo));	// We can pass the class instance by reference, otherwise std::bind will make a copy of the
+// We can pass the class instance by reference, otherwise std::bind will make a copy of the
 // object.
-However, we are then taking responsibility for making sure the referenced
+However, we are then taking responsibility for making sure the referenced object
-														// object still exists for the duration of the thread's execution.
+// still exists for the duration of the thread's execution.
 ```

 License: